alexhegit/NNparser/readme.md

 6. the corresponded graph and table will be exported into "//outputs//pytorch"

+Steps to add a *keras* model are similar.
+Please refer to line 321-344 in GetModel() at [utils//tftools.py](./utils/tftools.py) for details.

 Please note that special network structures and customized operators may not be supported by the tool.
 Feel free to join us to extend the functions of the tool.